walletcs/walletcs-app/README.md

 # WalletCS
-WalletCS is a cold storage system that enables secure handling of blockchain assets.
+A cold storage system that enables secure handling of blockchain assets.

 **Table of contents**